Daniluvatar/MiningTwitter/README.md

 A concrete implementation of the Singleton and Decorator patterns in Python 3 is shown.

 For running the program you will need to configure Twitter Streaming API.
-A good example to configure this is in the Step2 of this [tutorial](http://adilmoujahid.com/posts/2014/07/twitter-analytics/).
+A good example to configure this is on the Step 1 of this [tutorial](http://adilmoujahid.com/posts/2014/07/twitter-analytics/).
 Configure your API key, API secret, Access token and Access token secret in the *config_twitter.py* script.

-The main program is *mining_twitter.py*, remeber to change your working directory in the *data_path* variable.
+The main program is *mining_twitter.py*, remember to change your working directory in the *data_path* variable.

 For gathering data from Twitter based on a search word:
 ```shell